ksereda/Spring-WebFlux/README.md

 There is 2 different web stack in Spring 5 - `spring-web-mvc` and `spring-web-reactive.` Each module is optional.
-Applications can use one or the other module or, in some cases, both?—?for example, Spring MVC controllers with the reactive WebClient.
+Applications can use one or the other module or, in some cases, both?—? for example, Spring MVC controllers with the reactive `WebClient`.

 #### What is Spring WebFlux ?